neurocline/drouet/docs/packages/commands.md

 - persistent and shared flags aren't mirrored to struct variables
 - mildly repetitive code to set up each command-line object

-For top-level persistent variables, we could mirror these to the top-level `*core.Hugo` object;
+For top-level persistent variables, we could mirror these to the top-level `*commandeer` object;
 there is only one of these and it is a parameter to every command-line handler function.
 For now, these are unbound, and must be fetched with a Get call.